 Department of Interactive Media and Department of Communication professor Edward Lamoureux will lead a group of Bradley students during the 2014 interim for IM 491-01: Interactive Media Development at Cisco, in San Jose California, May 18-25, 2014.

 The new course will be hosted by two class of 1998 Bradley alums.
 Christian Grossmann and Susan Monce both majored in Radio and Television within the Department of Communication and were student pioneers in the early MultiMedia Program that became the Department of Interactive Media.
-Longtime Cisco employees, Monce now serves as the business development manager for Cisco's global television and video services division; Grossmann is a senior manager for Cisco operations.
+Longtime Cisco employees, Monce now serves as convergence lead for Cisco's digital services and platform team; Grossmann is a senior manager for Cisco operations.